RealKomander/DristAlerts/README.md

 Currently supports 1.20.4 only.

 Usage:

-DristAlerts.sendGlobalMessage(String message, String permission, Sound sound) - sends a global message to every player with the specified permission.
+sendGlobalMessage(message, permission, sound) - sends a global message to every player with the specified permission.
 Can also play a sound.

-DristAlerts.sendPrivateMessage(String message, String permission, Sound sound, Player player) - sends a local message to every player with the specified permission.
+sendPrivateMessage(message, permission, sound, player) - sends a local message to every player with the specified permission.
 Can also play a sound.